mjamin200/Deep-Learning/README.md

 # Deep Learning

 Welcome to the repository for my Deep Learning course at Sharif University, taught by Dr. Fatemizadeh.
-I'm currently enrolled in this course for the current semester, and this repository contains my work for the assignments.

 ## About the Course